Mark Menzies: Alleged misuse of campaign funds

 In April 2024, Menzies was reported as being under investigation by the Conservative Party for the alleged misuse of campaign funds; he resigned the Conservative Party whip on 17 April 2024 whilst allegations were investigated.
-According to The Times, £14,000 given by donors for use on campaign activities was transferred to Menzies' personal bank accounts and used for private medical expenses.
-A further £6,500 was paid by his office manager to people Menzies met on an online dating site who, he said, had locked him into a flat, with campaign funds being used to reimburse her.
 In a statement to The Times, Menzies said: "I strongly dispute the allegations put to me.
 I have fully complied with all the rules for declarations."

+According to The Times, £14,000 given by donors for use on campaign activities was transferred to Menzies' personal bank accounts and used for private medical expenses.
+A further £6,500 was paid by his office manager to people Menzies met on an online dating site who, he said, had locked him in a London flat, with campaign funds being used to reimburse her.
+According to the BBC, some of the money was used to pay sex workers.

-Labour Party chairwoman Anneliese Dodds wrote to Lancashire Constabulary urging an investigation.
+Labour Party chairwoman Anneliese Dodds wrote to Lancashire Constabulary urging an investigation into the potential misuse.
 The police released a statement on 18 April stating: "We are aware of reports in the media relating to a serving member of parliament.
 No complaint has been made to the police at this stage.
 We will make contact with those impacted in due course to see whether they wish to make a complaint."
 It was understood that this would involve contacting Menzies.
 Dodds also asked whether Conservative Campaign Headquarters had advised those involved to contact the police and whether the party itself had reported the matter.
+Following Labour's demand for a probe into potential fraud, the police opened an investigation.

 On 21 April 2024, Menzies said in a statement that he would not stand for re-election as an MP "due to the pressures on myself and my elderly mother", continuing "This has been a very difficult week for me and I request that my family's privacy is respected."
 Following an internal investigation, the Conservative Party said it could not conclude there had been any misuse of party funds, but said that Menzies had shown a "pattern of behaviour that falls below the standards expected of MPs".

+In September 2025, the police dropped the investigation, saying there "no evidence that any criminal offences have taken place" and the former-MP had agreed to repay the money, although it was not clear how much.
+The Conservative Party gave Menzies a five-figure hardship loan.